tstuefe/JEP387/review/guide/review-guide.md

 ### 1.2.1.
 Commit Granules

-One of the differences of Elastic Metaspace is that memory is committed on demand and uncommitted when not needed.
-That means we cannot have a contiguous committed region but need to deal with interleaved committed and uncommitted areas.
+One of the key points of _Elastic_ Metaspace is elasticity, the ability to uncommit unneeded memory, and commit memory only on demand.
+So in contrast to the old implementation, we do not have a contiguous committed region but committed and uncommitted areas may interleave.

-Implementation-wise this is done via introduction of "commit granules".
-These are homogenously sized memory units, power-of-two sized, and the whole metaspace address range is split up into these granules.
+This is done by introducing "commit granules".
+These are homogenously sized memory units, power-of-two sized, and the metaspace address range is split up into these granules.
 Commit granules are the basic unit of committing and uncommitting memory in Metaspace.

-While commit granules may in theory be as small as a single page, in practice they are larger.
-By default they are 64K.
-That size is a compromise between virtual memory area fragmentation and uncommit return rates.
+While commit granules may in theory be as small as a single page, in practice they are larger (defaulting to 64K).

 The smaller a commit granule is, the more likely it is to be unoccupied and eligible for uncommitting.
-But at the same, uncommitting very small areas will increase the number of memory mappings of the VM process.
+But at the same time, uncommitting very small areas will increase the number of VMA's of the VM process.
+Therefore commit granule size is a compromise.
 The default size is 64K with `-XX:MetaspaceReclaimStrategy=balanced`.
 Switching to `-XX:MetaspaceReclaimStrategy=aggressive` switches granule size to 16K (4 pages on most platforms).
-The latter gives better results in scenarios with heavy usage of anonymous classes, e.g. Lambdas.
+The latter gives better results in scenarios with heavy usage of anonymous classes, e.g. reflection proxies.

 ### 1.2.2.
 Metachunks and the Buddy Style Allocator

-Metaspace arenas are internally lists of variable-sized memory chunks, the `Metachunk`s.
+Metaspace arenas are growable.
+Internally they are lists of variable-sized memory chunks, the `Metachunk`s.
 These are the unit of allocation from the lower levels.
 Arenas obtain these chunks from their respective metaspace context and return all chunks back to the context when they die.

 Chunks are variable power-of-two sized.
 Largest size is 4M ("Root Chunk").
 Smallest size is 1K.